gnarzilla/deadmesh/README.md

 ## Overview

 **deadmesh** transforms LoRa mesh networks into practical Internet gateways.
 Built on the [deadlight-proxy](https://github.com/gnarzilla/deadlight-proxy) foundation, it adds transparent mesh networking that lets any device on a Meshtastic mesh access standard Internet protocols: HTTP/HTTPS, email, DNS, FTP; as if they had normal connectivity.
-The gateway-side pipeline is proven; client-side reassembly is in final testing.
+The gateway-side pipeline is proven; client-side reassembly is in testing.

 **What makes this different from other mesh solutions:**
 - Standard protocols work unchanged: browse websites, send email, use apps